cetinfikri07/marketing-analytics-flask-api/README.md

 4. Visit http://localhost:5000/ you'll be redirected to the login page automatically, you can login with using example user credentials as
 * **Username:** user01@example.com
 * **Password:** user

+Now you are all set to start using the app.
+In the demo account there are 2 different ad accounts you can switch accounts from the dropdown menu and see graphs and different metrics that indicates demo account's ad account performance.

+### Main Functionalities

+* Flexiblity on different levels as account, campaign, adset, ad
+* Action type option to calculate conversions, cost per action and conversion rates
+* Date range option
+* Time series, distribution by country, age and gender.